cchitsiang/awesome-stars/topics.md

 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code and Low-code all-in-one platform to build landing pages, websites, web applications, APIs, automations.
 An alternative for Wix, Webflow, Zapier, and more
 - [typedorm/typedorm](https://github.com/typedorm/typedorm) - Strongly typed ORM for DynamoDB - Built with the single-table-design pattern in mind.
 - [swan-io/boxed](https://github.com/swan-io/boxed) - Utility types for functional TypeScript
-- [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS.
+- [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [denoflow/denoflow](https://github.com/denoflow/denoflow) - Configuration as Code, use YAML to write automated workflows that run on Deno, with any Deno modules, Typescript/Javascript codes